 Raags have different moods depending on the time of day and context they’re played in – an idea reflected in her 2019 debut album With/Without.
 The album’s opener, “I Feel Incomplete Without Sound'' channels a morning raag, known as Raag Bhairavi, with its meditative and gentle tone.
 That’s followed by “Drown Out The Noise With Your Silence,” a more dynamic cut that takes its cues from the afternoon raag Bhimpalasi.
 This one is made for “afternoons sitting outside in the heat and watching animals roaming around,” says Jain.
 Her forthcoming album due in May, Under The Lilac Sky, is mostly influenced by evening raags.

-“I don’t expect everyone to love my music but I want as many people as possible to hear it,” says the up-and-coming producer, who is in the middle of relocating from San Francisco to New York.
-Over the past year and a half, her work has already made waves in the international community.
+“I don’t expect everyone to love my music but I want as many people as possible to hear it,” says the up-and-coming producer, and over the past year and a half, her work has already made waves in the international community.
 In addition to hosting regular radio shows on NTS and India’s boxout.fm, she’s also collaborated with a contemporary dance troupe and opened for legendary synthesizer artist Suzanne Ciani.

 A tale of two educations: Hindustani music and coding